-- a. hire personnel with positive attitudes and who exhibit empathy towards cattle - b. participate in continuing education activities related to animal care and welfare (e.g. workshops in low-stress cattle handling techniques) - c. keep records of training or certifications completed - d. supervise personnel until they demonstrate competence in their assigned duties and re-evaluate their abilities periodically.
+- a. hire personnel with positive attitudes and who exhibit empathy towards cattle - b. participate in continuing education activities related to animal care and welfare (e.g. workshops in low-stress cattle handling) - c. keep records of training or certifications completed.